khaled-hossain-code/ts-design-patterns/CREATIONAL/strategy-pattern/readme.md

 - this is also known as composition, instead of inheriting one behavior from parent, sub classes are composed of right behavior they need.

 - due to composition now we can change the behavior of class on run time. for example our bird broke its wings, now it can't fly.

+- We should create a interface of this behavior, different class will implement this behavior and we will use this interface as an instance variable of Animal(super class) and then create a method to fly and through polymorphism each subclass will fly according to their algorithm. now any subclass can use any implementation they want.

+### UML